oracle/bpftune/README.md

 Tests are supplied for each tuner in the tests/ subdirectory.
 "make tests" runs all the tests.
 Tests use network namespaces to simulate interactions with remote hosts.
+See ./TESTING.md for more details.

 # Does my system support bpftune?